TokenScript-Framework/papers/src/papers/smart-token-paper.md

 While it's a common trope for papers introducing novel perspectives, concepts, or technologies to envision a transformative future, history has often been dismissive of such grandiose predictions.
 However, this paper contends that such visionary thinking is a necessary part of the process.
 Given that the centralisation of trust anchors has been entrenched in the web ecosystem for nearly two decades, it can be challenging to imagine how the web might have evolved with trust anchors readily provisioned by Smart Tokens.

 Therefore, the use cases outlined in this paper should be viewed as thought experiments based on the natural progression of the web, as revealed earlier in this paper, rather than as promises of the future.
 In contrast to the sweeping narratives often found in blockchain literature, which tend to proclaim the complete transformation of entire industries, our exploration of Smart Token applications is more nuanced and grounded.
 We focus on specific, tangible applications of Smart Tokens, demonstrating their potential impact in particular contexts rather than making broad claims about their effect on whole sectors.
-For instance, we discuss the potential of a flight ticket token, not a sweeping transformation of the travel or the transportation industry.
+For instance, we discuss the potential of a flight ticket token, not a sweeping transformation of the travel or transportation industry.

 Firstly, we will use the Smart Flight Ticket to demonstrate how a Smart Token, due to its nature as a trust anchor, can enable various types of innovation and deep integration.
 The focus is on the notion that a single new trust anchor can bootstrap multiple use cases.